 So, one of the problems with chest development is exercise selection.
 And here’s where unilateral exercises come in.

-Keep in mind that of the primary functions of the pec is to adduct the humerus, or pull the arm medially across the body.
+Keep in mind, one of the primary functions of the pec is to adduct the humerus, or pull the arm medially across the body.
 Not just TO the midline of the body, but ACROSS it.

 In a bilateral exercise, the range of motion of each arm is limited by the other arm: your arms meet in the middle.